+Always avoid having men sleep in the same space as girls and women.
+An exception is made for family members during events such as parent-daughter or family overnights where one family may sleep together in an area specifically designated to accommodate families.
 If possible, men should have their own designated bathroom.
 If a unisex bathroom is used, the door must have a working lock, or a system for notifying others that the bathroom is in use.
-This system should be reviewed and understood by all girls and adults.
+This system should be reviewed and understood by all participants.

-Men should not have to walk through the girls' sleeping area to get to the bathroom.
-When camping in tents or single room cabins, men must stay in a tent or a cabin that is separate from the girls or women.
+Men should not have to walk through the troop members' sleeping area to get to the bathroom.
+When camping in tents or single room cabins, men should stay in a tent or a cabin that is separate from the Girl Scouts or female adults.

-During family or "he and me" events (in which girls share sleeping accommodations with men), ensure the sleeping details are clearly explained in a parent/guardian permission slip.
+During family or "he and me" events (in which youth share sleeping accommodations with men), ensure the sleeping details are clearly explained in a parent/guardian permission slip.